w3f/polkadot-wiki/docs/general/ambassadors.md

 To become a Polkadot Ambassador, please fill out your application [here](https://info.polkadot.network/ambassador-application).

-Find out more about the programme and how to join [here](https://polkadot.network/polkadot-ambassador-program/?utm_source=twitter&utm_medium=social&utm_campaign=Ambassador%20program).
+Find out more about the program and how to join [here](https://polkadot.network/polkadot-ambassador-program/?utm_source=twitter&utm_medium=social&utm_campaign=Ambassador%20program).